heterorefactor/heterorefactor/experiments/Integer/README.md

 - To run the instrumentation you should have kvasir installed on your machine
 - To run the invariant identificaiton you should have eclipse plugin installed on your machine
 - To run automated refactoring, you must have llvm installed in your machine
+    - The folder transformer/ contains the code for the source-to-source transformation
+    - After installing llvm, copy transformer to clang/tools/
+    - Modify CMakeLists.txt in clang/tools by adding add_clang_subdirectory(transformer)
+    - E.g. To transform bubble sort run python transform.py path_to_benchmark_source path_to_transformed_code path_to_<array_vars.txt> path_to_<invariants.txt> /bin/transformer <size of instrumentation>

 ## VM
 - You can find a VM here <> with required pre-reqs installed.